PennLINC/grmpy/index.md

 The GRMPY Self-Report Scales were scored and uploaded using the Custom-Info Upload Tool detailed in the [Self-Report Score and Upload Gear](https://pennlinc.github.io/docs/flywheel/uploadingDocs/).
 The scoring code is an R script that can be found [here](https://github.com/PennLINC/grmpy/blob/gh-pages/summaryScoring/GRMPY_selfReportScoringCode_v4.R).

-The n-back task logfiles were scored using [this notebook](https://github.com/PennLINC/grmpy/blob/gh-pages/grmpy_nback_scoreALL.ipynb), with [this template file](https://github.com/PennLINC/grmpy/blob/gh-pages/grympytemplate.xml).
-The output csv was uploaded to Flywheel using the [Custom Info Uploader](https://pennlinc.github.io/docs/flywheel/usingCustomInfoUploader/).